-Relocating to London – What You need to Know
+London Relocation – What You need to Know

-So, you have been offered your dream job in London or your present employer has asked you to work in their London office or maybe you are an entrepreneur looking to target the European market?
+So, you have been offered your dream job in London, or your present employer has asked you to work in their London office or maybe you are an entrepreneur looking to target the UK and European market?
 London is the largest city in the UK and the 25th largest city in the world for population size.
-If you are moving to London, then please bear in mind the following.
+For your London Relocation move, please bear in mind the following.
 Each London district has its own flavour, culture and diversity.

 The centre is extremely historic with old and new buildings and is full of tourists.
 Areas like the West End, the Theatre district and Oxford and Regent streets are a magnet for tourists all through the day and well into the night.
 These areas do not possess as many apartments and houses but the areas just outside the tourist areas there is an abundance of accommodation for rent and purchase.
 What are the first steps you should be taking with your relocation to London?